pablolagrutta127/pablolagrutta127/README.md

-- 👋 Hi all, I’m @pablolagrutta127, I graduated as BS in electronics and I use to write scripts to automatize QA, handling restful queries, XML parsing, data science (Python libraries), among others.
+- 👋 Hi all, I’m @pablolagrutta127, I graduated as BS in electronics and I enjoy writing scripts to automate stuf !!(QA, parsing logs and XML, customizing reports).
+I am also interested on data science (Python libraries), among others.
-- 🌱 I’m currently working on bash scripting, Javascript and LXC.
+- 🌱 I’m currently working on bash scripting, Ansible and LXC.
 - 💞️ I’m looking to collaborate on Data Science and ML projects.
 - 📫 How to reach me : pablo.lg.unlam@gmail.com